 How Much Does It Cost to Replace a Flat Roof in Sarasota?
 (2026 Guide)

-Quick Answer: A full flat roof replacement in Sarasota costs between $10,000 and $25,000 for most homes, with the average homeowner paying around $16,500.
-The biggest factors driving your price are roof size, membrane material choice, and Sarasota County’s strict wind and drainage requirements.
+Quick Answer: A full flat roof replacement in Sarasota costs between $18,000 and $45,000 for most single-family homes, with the average homeowner paying around $28,500.
+The price hinges on square footage, membrane type, and the strict Florida Building Code requirements for coastal wind and water intrusion.

 Average Cost Breakdown